ess-dmsc-dram/documents/investigations/MultiDimensionalInvestigation/algorithm_categorization/mixed_type_algorithm_description.md

 This algorithm has several challanges in terms of scalability:
 * the `getBoxes` access (which is the same for all other algorithms)
-* the mapping from boxes to bins is potentially non-local (imagine the case of a single bin).
-  Atomic writes might be needed since (potentially) several ranks can contribute to the same bin.
+* the mapping from boxes to bins is potentially non-local (imagine the case of a single bin). atomic writes might be needed since (potentially) several ranks can contribute to the same bin.

 * CutMD (forwarding algorithm)